The Insider Guide To Living In Malaga As An Expat

 Málaga’s climate is one of its biggest attractions

-Bathed in more than 10 months of sun, Málaga feels like an endless sabbatical.
+Bathed in more than ten months of sun, Málaga feels like an endless sabbatical.

 Living in Malaga